 Powder recovery

-From the analysis, we observed that a small fraction of < 125 µm was more represented in the crude powder of F. dicranostyla(43.89%), followed by the Medium (32.46%) and the Large (23.65%) fraction.
+From the analysis, a small fraction of < 125 µm was observed to be more represented in the crude powder of F. dicranostyla(43.89%), followed by the medium (32.46%) and the large (23.65%) fraction.
 The sieving process provided sufficient amounts of all considered granulometric classes, as the lower mass fraction retained on sieves of different meshes was still superior to 23%.
-So, sieving allowed particles of F. dicranostylaleaves to be separated in granulometric classes composed of particles well different in size.
+Thus, sieving allowed particles of F. dicranostylaleaves to be separated in granulometric classes composed of particles well different in size.
 Noumiet al.20 reported similar observations on Eucalyptus leaves powder which passes freely through the sieved openings.
 Also, the sieving procedure was reported efficient for H. sabdariffa and D. glomerata powders, as obtained granulometric had well different in size17.

 Proximate value